 Washer at the Ford

 Badb appeared to many as the Washer at the Ford.
 She would be seen at river fords, washing bloody clothes belonging to the onlooker, warning him or her of their demise.
 Her guise as the Washer today has a different goal.
-She is sometimes shrouded, with bone white skin.
-When I’ve done journey work with the Washer, her hair is black as night, clinging to her face neck and shoulders in wet matted clumps.
-Her hands, bone and thin, were elongated, her fingers blackened, curved and sharp like the claws of a bird.
+She is sometimes shrouded with bone-white skin.
+When I’ve done journey work with the Washer, her hair is black as night, clinging to her face, neck, and shoulders in wet matted clumps.
+Her hands, bone and thin, were elongated, her fingers blackened, curved, and sharp like the claws of a bird.
 She uses those claws to tear into you, revealing your vulnerabilities.
 She tears away at your hard exterior, ripping and shredding until you collapse into the cool river, bleeding and weak.
 As the water washes over you, you feel yourself begin to heal, to reshape.
-When you stand you are stronger, taller, leaner.
+When you stand, you are stronger, taller, and leaner.
 She removes the parts of yourself that you bury deep.
-When you pack things so tight, that were it coal it’d become a diamond, it does not go away.
+When you pack things so tight that were it coal, it would become a diamond, it does not go away.
 It weighs you down and prevents you from moving forward in life.
 She will rip those parts out of you and will mourn with you as you feel the pains of those traumas all over again.
-She will wail in heartbreak and you feel the stabs of betrayal all over again.
-When I first approached the Washer, she was much taller than I, and like I said, had a frightening appearance.
+She will wail in heartbreak, and you feel the stabs of betrayal all over again.
+When I first approached the Washer, she was much taller than I and, like I said, had a frightening appearance.
 When I finally released the horrors of my past, she reached out a hand to help me stand.
 Instead of the claws that tore at my back a few moments ago, it was a soft tan hand that firmly grasped mine.
 When I stood, she and I were the same height.
-She had long, flowing silky black hair, a tan muscular body.
+She had long, flowing silky black hair and a tan, muscular body.
 Her eyes were almost as black as her hair, but they were warm and sparkling.
-She flashed a smile with beautiful white teeth that said, “See now, it wasn’t that bad”.
+She flashed a smile with beautiful white teeth that said, “See now, it wasn’t that bad.”

 white, red, dark blue